 Tom: I go out as often as I can.
-Many of us go out and use and enjoy the product the product, but also find areas to improve.
-For example, we are continuing to fine tune interior design for storage and ergonomics.
+Many of us go out and use and enjoy the product, but also find areas to improve.
+For example, we are continuing to fine-tune the interior design for storage and ergonomics.
 Something as simple as relocating a latch can make a big difference.

 Above: The Dometic 12-volt compressor refrigerator